ludoteca12/House-Price-Regression/README.md

 Since this project used manually exported images, all visualizations are stored in folders:

 ### 🔥 Heatmaps
-Correlation heatmaps stored under `heatMap/` highlight the strongest predictors of **SalePrice**, including:
+Correlation heatmaps highlight the strongest predictors of **SalePrice**, including:
 - OverallQual
 - GrLivArea
 - GarageCars
 - TotalBsmtSF

-### 📈 Histograms
+### 📈 Histogram
-Key distribution stored under `histPlot/` showcase skewed variables such as:
+Key distribution showcase skewed variable such as:
 - SalePrice

 ### 📉 Scatterplots
-Saved under `scatterPlots/`, showing relationships such as:
+Showing relationships such as:
 - SalePrice vs. GrLivArea
 - SalePrice vs. TotalBsmtSF

 ### 📦 Boxplots
-Stored in `boxPlots/`, used to inspect outliers across:
+Used to inspect outliers across:
 - Neighborhood
 - HouseStyle
 - OverallQual